greenonline/BBCTaipan/README.md

 # BBCTaipan

-An BBC BASIC port of the classic Apple II game, Taipan...
+A BBC BASIC port of the classic Apple II game, Taipan...

 The Applesoft BASIC code from the book,  [TAIPAN - A historical adventure for the Apple Computer (PDF)][1] by *Art Canfil*, *Karl Albrecht*, and *Jim McClenahan*, linked to from [taipangame.com][2].